zeenix/tomling/README.md

 <h1 align="center">tomling</h1>

-`tomling` is a simple TOML parser API, that is designed to have minimal dependencies and is `no_std` compatible.
+`tomling` is a TOML parser API, that is designed to have minimal dependencies and is `no_std` compatible.
 The main target is Cargo manifests (`Cargo.toml` files) and hence why specific API is provided for that purpose as well.

 ## Usage